sbusso/htdocs.dev/src/content/blog/KumoMTA.md

 2. **Managing Delivery Queues**: If an email can't be delivered immediately, the MTA places it in a queue.
 The MTA then periodically attempts to resend these queued emails.
 This queuing system is crucial for handling delivery issues and maintaining email flow.

 3. **Adjusting Delivery for ESP Policies**: Different Email Service Providers (ESPs) have their own rules and limitations (like limits on the number of emails sent per hour).
-MTAs are smart enough to adjust their delivery tactics to comply with these various ESP policies, which helps in avoiding emails being marked as spam or rejected.
+MTAs are smart enough to adjust their delivery tactics to comply with these various ESP policies, which helps avoid emails being marked as spam or rejected.

 4. **Security and Compliance**: MTAs also play a role in maintaining the security of the emails transmitted.
 They may include features like encryption to protect the content of emails during transfer.
 This is becoming even more important in 2024: [New Gmail protections for a safer, less spammy inbox](https://blog.google/products/gmail/gmail-security-authentication-spam-protection/)